BackofenLab/CRISPRcasIdentifier/README.md

 * `-co` : cassette output directory (default: `./cassette`).

 * `-st` : sequence type contained in input fasta file, either `protein` or `dna` (default: `protein`).
 If `-st` is set to `protein`, CRISPRcasIdentifier assumes that the input fasta file contains only one cassette.
 For such, the expected cassette length is up to 15 proteins (more than that might produce unexpected results).
-If `-st` is set to `dna`, CRISPRcasIdentifier tries to build the protein cassettes after extracting the protein sequences using the Prodigal software.
-In this case, it CRISPRcasIdentifier may produce predictions for multiple cassettes.
-Also note that for DNA data, the option `-sc` must also be set.
+If `-st` is set to `dna`, CRISPRcasIdentifier tries to build the protein cassettes after extracting the protein sequences using the [Prodigal software](https://github.com/hyattpd/Prodigal) version 2.6.3 (unless the user is running our tool in a 32bit operating system, Prodigal is already included in the `software` folder and does not need to be installed by the user).
+In this case, CRISPRcasIdentifier may produce predictions for multiple cassettes.
+Also note that for DNA data, the option `-sc` _must_ also be set.

 * `-sc` : sequence completeness, either `complete` or `partial` (used only when `-st` is set to `dna`).